tsurdilo/thymeleaf-kie-server-dialect/README.md

 # Using the dialect

 # Setting up your template html
-1. Kie Server dialect produces html which includes some boostrap style class names.
+1. Kie Server dialect by default produces html which includes some boostrap style class names.
 In order for those to work you need to add the boostrap style to your page <head> section, for example:

 ```html
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.1.0/css/bootstrap.min.css">
 ```
+You are however not bound to use the default generated html and can create your own display of the resulting information.
+For this see the "Creating your own display" section.

 2. All dialect tags start with &lt;kieserver:.../&gt; and you can define this as namespace as an attribute in your <html>
 page tag (note this step is optional):